 Handy Last Minute Tax Filing Prep Checklist

-E-file opened on January 24th, and the filing deadline for most taxpayers is set for April 18th, 2022.
-After two years of pandemic tax chaos (read: extended deadlines, delayed returns, and a slew of new tax provisions) the IRS is pushing towards a return to normalcy.
+E-file opened on January 23rd, and the filing deadline for most taxpayers is set for April 18th, 2023.
+After three years of pandemic tax chaos, the IRS is pushing towards a return to normalcy.
 The previous tax delays have definitely shifted, with reports from the IRS stating they’ve sent roughly 11% more refunds than last year, as of March 3rd.

-For the average taxpayer that translates to firmer deadlines and, potentially, a speedier return after you file.
-As of February 25th, the IRS has already processed about 43 million income tax returns, which is 11.2% more than they had on the same date in 2021.
+For the average taxpayer that translates to firmer deadlines and, likely a speedier return after you file.
+As of February 3rd, the IRS had already processed about 17 million income tax returns, which is 29.1% more than they had on the same date in 2022.

 But if you aren’t one of these Americans who have already filed, DON’T PANIC!
 There’s still plenty of time to file your federal income taxes and get that sweet, sweet return check you may be due.